 The first issue was published in March 2018 and the archive can be found here on https://tinyletter.com/ObservedCity/archive.
-It ran regularly for six months and I still occasionally put out an issue now and then, when I can, because sustainability is hard.
+It ran regularly for six months and then stopped in April 2019, because sustainability is hard.
+Occasional updates may still be sent.
 Sign-up here to subscribe.

 Observed City was part of being a Mozilla Open Leader in 2018, learning how to work openly towards a healthy and open Internet and also provide a path for collaboration among a global community.
 The end documentation was a guide for people in other regions to help them kick-start their own data privacy projects.

 Other outcomes included forming a collaboration with a local academic and running a data discussion group called The Interrogang over six months, and an open day featuring a data privacy exhibition at Stirchley Library in conjunction with Open Rights Group Birmingham.

 - How to start a data privacy conversation in your city – a bulletpoint guide

 - Launching Observed City and learning to work open with Mozilla

 - Data detox day at Stirchley Library

 - DATA stories from Birmingham UK

 - How do you engage a city of a million people on data privacy?